These low carb blackberry oatmeal bars with peanut butter, banana and cocoa make a delicious snack that’s full of protein and fruity goodness.

-Today’s recipe is Peanut Blackberry Oat Bars with Cacao.
 Being a parent I know just how challenging it can be to come up with delicious as well as healthy lunchbox ideas.
-Most commercially produced snacks contain too much sugar or fat or salt, so even though kids love them their nutritional value is very low most of the time.
-I am happy to say that this recipe is 100% ‘kid approved’.
+Most commercially produced snacks contain too much sugar or fat or salt.
+I am happy to say that this healthy oat bar recipe is 100% ‘kid approved’.
 My son came back from school today, devoured a couple of these straight away and asked if he could take some to school tomorrow!

-What I love about creating healthy snack recipes such as this one is that I can sneak lots of nutritious ingredients into them without making it too obvious (food that’s perceived as ‘healthy’ is not very popular in my house), as long as the flavours and proportions are right.
+What I love about creating healthy snack recipes such as this one is that I can sneak lots of nutritious ingredients into them without making it too obvious.
+(Food that’s perceived as ‘healthy’ is not very popular in my house).

 These bars are moderately sweet but you can add more honey if you like (or even swap it for maple or agave syrup).
 The best thing to do to decide whether they are sweet enough is to taste the mixture before tipping it into the baking tin.

 RELATED POST: Blackberry Hazelnut Breakfast Bars